robert/robert.github.com/_posts/2100-01-01-kensington.md

 <img src="/images/kensington-poc.gif" />

-### How do we work out device IDs?
+### How do we find the device ID?

 Given a device ID, I could now execute arbitrary code on a victim's machine and compromise it.
-However, I still didn't know how device IDs wer generated.
+However, I still didn't know how device IDs were generated.
 Were they fixed and predictable, or would I need to brute-force them by trying every possible ID between 0 and 99,999 until one worked?
 I could have bought more Kensington mice to try to see if the device ID varied between different products or between different instances of the same product.
 But I was already out £40 for one mouse that I was never going to use, so I assumed the worst case (depending on your morals and point of view) approach of randomization and started putting together a way to brute force the device ID.

 I'd need to keep trying requests with different device IDs until one of them worked.
 However, because of Cross-Origin Resource Sharing (CORS) restrictions, my JavaScript wouldn't get to see *anything* about the response sent by the KensingtonWorks server, not even whether it succeeded or failed.
 I'd need to work around these protections somehow.

 My first thought was to use a timing attack.
 My JavaScript didn't get to see any of the KensingtonWorks response's contents, but it did get to see when the response arrived.
 I checked whether there was a difference in request duration between requests with valid and invalid IDs.
 There wasn't.
-However, I realized that I could use the same bind/emulatebuttonclick combination as before to report a request's outcoe back to my script via a sneaky side-channel.
+However, I realized that I could use the same bind/emulatebuttonclick combination as before to report a request's outcome back to my script via a sneaky side-channel.
 To do this I wrote a script that:

 1. Registered a JavaScript `onpaste` callback to trigger some code whenever the website saw that the user had invoked the "paste" command
 1. Used KensingtonWorks to bind a mouse button to the "paste" command